 20.1 RV clearances must be renewed every ten years.
+FVOs should note that a renewal of clearance requires a full revet i.e. a full application must be completed and all required checks pertinent to that particular level of vetting are to be redone.
 However, clearance may be renewed at an earlier stage, according to the relevant Force Policy, or if adverse information comes to light relating to the subject's clearance, or there is a material change in individual's personal circumstances.